-Choosing the right paint colours for your modular fence
+Choosing the right paint colours for your modular fence3 Mins

 Should I go light or dark?
 Which colour makes my back yard look bigger?
 How can I best show off my garden?
 In this article, we explore the wonderful world of paint colours and deep-dive into how to choose the perfect shade for your brand new modular fence.

 First, a bit of house-keeping.
 To ensure your paint goes the distance, ensure you’re choosing an exterior grade paint, such as Dulux Weathershield.
 Exterior paints are specifically formulated to withstand the elements, which is key to your paint job performing its best, whilst also protecting your modular fence beneath.